-Though it is easily accessible from Interstates 77 and 79, and it runs parallel to US Route 50, the trail passes through wild and natural areas.
+Though it is easily accessible from Interstates 77 and 79, and it runs parallel to US 50, the trail passes through wild and natural areas.
 You will find an abundance of wildlife, including deer and beaver, and the farmland surrounding the small, rural communities that grew up along the railroad corridor provide prime bird-watching.
-The North Bend Rail-Trail's many points of interest and history include the former Stage Coach Inn in Pennsboro, a marble factory, hand-blown glass factories, outlet stores, arts-and-crafts markets, fairs and festivals, sites of train robberies, veterans memorials, a bike shop/general store and the legend of the ghost of tunnel 19, the Silver Run tunnel.
+The North Bend Rail Trail's many points of interest and history include the former Stage Coach Inn in Pennsboro, a marble factory, hand-blown glass factories, outlet stores, arts-and-crafts markets, fairs and festivals, sites of train robberies, veterans memorials, a bike shop/general store and the legend of the ghost of tunnel 19, the Silver Run tunnel.

 In the tumultuous years before the Civil War and the creation of the state of West Virginia, the rail corridor was constructed by the Baltimore and Ohio Railroad between 1853 and 1857.
 Thirteen of the railroad's original tunnels remain.
 The number 10 tunnel, west of Ellenboro, is 337 feet long and is a "raw," or natural, tunnel, meaning it was bored through solid rock.
 Many of the tunnels are quite long and require a flashlight or headlamp to safely navigate them.

-You'll also encounter other trail users, particularly near the many quaint towns along the trail that have wholly embraced the rail-trail, building eateries that will satisfy even the hungriest of bikers and hikers.
+You'll also encounter other trail users, particularly near the many quaint towns along the trail that have wholly embraced the rail-trail, building eateries that will satisfy even the hungriest of hikers.
 Towns such as Cairo, Pennsboro and Salem have all had restaurants pop up next to the trail.
 The locals are happy to share a story of the old rail line, and the staffs welcome even the sweatiest of customers.

 To begin at Wolf Summit, take US 50 to the Wolf Summit Exit north.
 The trail crosses the exit.